-ITS assets are complicated assets critical to the daily mobility and safety of our roadways.
-This primer provides information on the approach to applying TAM to ITS devices.
-This primer was developed based on national (and international) practice to demonstrate how agencies are implementing key asset management concepts to ITS assets.
+Traffic signals are complicated assets critical to the daily functioning and safety of the Nation's roadways, and this primer provides information on applying TAM to traffic signals.
+The primer was developed based on national (and international) practices to demonstrate how key asset management concepts are implemented and applied to traffic signals.

-The concepts discussed in this primer are organized into five themes that will enhance asset management practice and position an agency to address ITS assets in an asset management plan, including in a TAMP, if desired.
+The concepts discussed in this primer are organized into five themes for enhancing asset management practices and positioning a transportation agency to address traffic signals in an asset management plan, including in a TAMP, if desired.
 The themes are: